ARCHIVAL ART

 PROBLEM

-Aldo Tambellini was a pioneering avant-garde multi-media artist who passed away at the age of 90 in November, 2020.
-He was a prolific sculptor, painter, poet, and video artist whose work focused on black in both physical and political dimensions.
+Aldo Tambellini was a friend and pioneering avant-garde multi-media artist who passed away at the age of 90 in November, 2020 without the recognition he deserved.
+He was a prolific sculptor, painter, poet, and video artist whose artwork focused on black in both the physical and political dimensions.
 Tambellini worked at the bleeding edge of artistic consciousness, becoming the first to pioneer numerous artistic practices.
 For example, his painting The Echo marks the transition from traditional painting to media art as the shadow cast from a strobe inverts black and white on the canvas.
 In 1974, Tambellini's work on "The Medium is the Medium" at WGBH marked the first time video art was broadcast on TV.
 And in his later work with technicians at MIT and Bell Laboratories, he became the first person to send images electronically via "slow scan" technology.
-While many of his contemporaries have become well-known, Tambellini is not always included in the canon of artists who bridged abstract expressionism with media art, and his archive was left to his partner and friends to ensure that he received the recognition that he deserved.
+While many of his contemporaries have become well-known, Tambellini is not always included in the canon of artists who bridged abstract expressionism with media art, and his archive was left to his partner and friends to ensure that his memory and life’s work could continue to inspire future generations.

 SOLUTION